catac0mb/REU_wrapup/README.md

 Once you have imported your map into CARLA, you can add additional elements to it using the Unreal Engine interface.
 Make sure to save as you make changes, and keep multiple versions.

 ## 3D Modeling in Unreal Engine
 You may want to make adjustments to the model to make it more realistic and include things like traffic lights, props, or trees.
 If you want to add more roads or change the road network, it is recommended to do that in RoadRunner and then import it to Unreal.
+If you must make road marking changes in Unreal, follow [this](https://carla.readthedocs.io/en/0.9.15/tuto_content_authoring_maps/) guide.

 ### Moving and Rotating Objects
 Click on an object to begin changing its position.
 You can alternate between moving your object and rotating your object by pressing the space bar.
 Either 3 red, green, and blue arrows or circles will pop up.
 You can drag the x, y, or z arrow to move the object or drag the x, y, or z circle to rotate it.
 The rotation will snap to 90, 180, and 270 degrees as you drag the circle.